 Whilst there are no figures on the exact ratios, Local Government is by far the most common employer of UK record professionals.
 Central Government, the NHS and Universities are the next most common employers but the sheer variety of organisations that employ record professionals in a wide range of roles means that it is difficult to group employers into distinct categories.

-This list is by no means exhaustive so an alternative way of finding out possible work experience opportunities is to look at the Archives Online website.
-This site lists the contact details of the vast majority of local authority, business, university, charity and religious archive repositories in the UK.
+Work experience is a common first step with many professions in the UK and Republic of Ireland.
+It will give you a better understanding of the work involved and opportunities available.
+Our placement opportunities webpage and the Archives Online website provide information and contact details of the most of local authority, business, university, charity and religious archive repositories in the UK.
 Since you can browse by region, it is a handy tool to see what repositories are in your area, which you can then contact to enquire of any work opportunities.

 If you are currently attending university you should see if your university has an archive service (often the Special Collections department of the main university library) and contact them if they do.
 Many such university archive services are happy to take on volunteers, who are interested in archival work, especially those students from their own university.